alafranga/bash/README.md

   The directory is generally organized into application subdirectories.
 Many of these applications are common applications that are easily accessible on every platform.

-- `debian`: Codes which can only be used on Debian or derivaties (e.g. Ubuntu)
+- `debian`: Codes which can only be used on Debian or derivatives (e.g. Ubuntu)

   The directory is generally organized into application subdirectories.
-Codes in this category mostly deal with the provisioning (i.e. installation and configuration) of the relevant application.
+Codes in this category mostly deal with the provisioning (i.e. installation and configuration) of the relevant application, hence require root privileges.